Fun things to do in Melbourne with kids

 There is even a FREE tram, the No. 35 City Circle that plies a route around the CBD, passing many popular tourist attractions.

 Are you interested in going on the free Melbourne walking tour?
-Take a look at what Wandermust Family learnt on their tour.
+Take a look at what Wandermust Family learned on their tour.

 We hope you’ve discovered some wonderful places to explore in Melbourne.
 Now it’s time to see how many cool experiences you can pack into your trip.